tylervalentine/mirrulations/README.md

 # Capstone2021

 A complete senior capstone project.
-The project requires use of a Python virtual environment, installation of necessary Python libraries using a requirements file, and installation of the project as an editable module.
+The project requires use of a Python virtual environment and installation of the project as an editable module.
 Additionally, we make use of make in order to run tests.

 ## Setup